-CHILLICOTHE, Ohio — After much planning and discussion since November 2015, the Ross County Commissioners awarded the Ross County Jail renovation project in Chillicothe to Palmetto Construction, based out of Columbus, Ohio, on Feb.
-1. With the contractor now chosen for the project, renovations are expected to begin sometime in March.
+CHILLICOTHE, Ohio — The Ross County Commissioners have awarded the Ross County Jail renovation project in Chillicothe to Palmetto Construction, based out of Columbus, Ohio, on Feb.
+1. The decision was the result of extensive planning and discussion by the Ross County Commissioners since November 2015.
+With the contractor now chosen for the project, renovations are expected to begin sometime in March.

 The project was initially delayed back in August 2017 when commissioners had only received one bid for the project (which came in higher than expected), but after reviewing and increasing initial estimates for the project in November, the county received three bids for the project.
 Choosing a contractor was previously predicted to occur by April 2018, but this early decision has brought the project back on track and ahead of schedule.

 Palmetto’s bid was the lowest at $7.6 million — though they also offered a bid of $5.5 million if the Ross County Commissioners decide not to create a new cell block or decide not to install a video visitation system.
 The two options for the jail renovations are decisions the county continues to deliberate on, according to a recent article from the Chillicothe Gazette.